JoshuaPackMan/credit-card-website/README.md

 - This is done solely by card types, e.g. Chase Sapphire or Bank of America.
 No credit card numbers needed!

 The website is live at https://ymfcardrewards.com/

+- The frontend is React, the backend is Express